 - Warren DeMartini – Lead Guitar, Backing Vocals

-- Robbin Crosby – Guitars, Lead Guitar on track 3 and 6, Backing Vocals
+- Robbin Crosby – Guitar, Lead Guitar on track 3 and 6, Backing Vocals